lambinh/2023_TechnicalWorkshop/README.md

 - and another is based on Juniper vLabs. https://jlabs.juniper.net/vlabs/portal/index.page

+The folder "eBGP-filters" are for references on the advanced eBGP filter, teaching in the workshop.

 In which you can find the lab initial configurations that utilise the logical/physical pre-set topology by vendors.
 The purpose of this lab is built for VNNIC 2023 Technical Workshop, Advanced Routing Security.
 How to build robust routing policies.